 Getting Started with Blazor Toolbar Component

-This section briefly explains about how to include Blazor Toolbar component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.
+This section explains how to integrate the Syncfusion Blazor Toolbar component into a Blazor WebAssembly App using Visual Studio and Visual Studio Code.

 Prerequisites